-Pittsburgh’s average Composite Cost of Living Index for the third quarter of 2016 was 95.7, below the benchmark average of 106.2.
+Pittsburgh’s average Composite Cost of Living Index for the annual average of 2016 was 94, below the benchmark average of 106.4.

-Transportation costs in the Pittsburgh region were the third-highest among all benchmark regions at 108, below only Boston and Seattle.
+Transportation costs in the Pittsburgh region were the fifth-highest among all benchmark regions at 106.3.
 The transportation component is based on the price of one gallon of regular unleaded gasoline and the average price of auto maintenance.

 The Cost of Living Index measures relative price levels for consumer goods and services in participating areas.
 The average for all participating places, both metropolitan and nonmetropolitan, equals 100, and each participant’s index is read as a percentage of the average for all places.